 Many philosophers did talk about the nature of this generation such as Empedocles and Democritus, but not in a very detailed manner.
 Theophrastus (ca.371-287 BC) argued that philosophers who predicted the generation and the destruction were deceived by four particulars, which are the inequality of the earth, the retreat of sea, the dissolution of each of the parts of the universe and destruction of terrestrial animals3.
 Whereas, others like Empedocles, were mainly concerned with the status of the elements as unchanging and eternal beings.
-Empedocles explained the phenomenon of death and birth of individual beings in the light of separation and combination are mutually dependent in the sense that there is not only genesis, but destruction as well4.
-Ibn Rochd in Fasl-al-Maqal (Decisive Treaty), argued that the cause of disagreement between the Mutakkalimin(the Muslim theologians) of the Ash 'rite sect and the ancient wises is due to the difference in nomination.
+Empedocles explained the phenomenon of death and birth of individual beings in the light of separation and combination of elemental particles.
+Empedocles went further by claiming that separation and combination are mutually dependent in the sense that there is not only genesis, but destruction as well4.
+Ibn Rochd in Fasl-al-Maqal (Decisive Treaty), argued that the cause of disagreement between the Mutakkalimin(the Muslim theologians) of the Ash'rite sect and the ancient wises is due to the difference in nomination.
 They all believed that there are three types of existents, they agreed about the two